TranslucentTB/TranslucentTB/usage.md

 --blur        | will make the taskbar a blurry overlay of the background (default).
 --opaque      | will make the taskbar a solid color specified by the tint parameter.
 --transparent | will make the taskbar a transparent color specified by the tint parameter.
 The value of the alpha channel determines the opacity of the taskbar.
 --tint COLOR  | specifies the color applied to the taskbar.
 COLOR is 32 bit number in hex format, see explanation below.
-This will not affect the blur mode.
-If COLOR is zero in combination with --transparent the taskbar becomes opaque and uses the selected system color scheme.
 --help        | Displays this help message.

 ### Color format